NIH-NICHD/Data-Linkage-Governance/DatabaseAndVisualizationPrototype/data_dictionary.md

   * pii_elements - the personally identifiable information (PII) elements collected in a dataset, regardless of whether the PII are shared, e.g., first name, last name
   * pii_elements_holder - the holder of the PII elements in a dataset, e.g., N3C data partners
   * common_data_model - the common data model used by a dataset, e.g., OMOP
+  * description - the description of the dataset
   * created_at - a timestamp indicating when a dataset entry was created
   * updated_at - a timestamp indicating when a dataset entry was last updated